 Camera Trap Detections

-Sixteen trail cameras in the Deschutes River Preserve returned over 1,050 instances of wildlife detections from November 2023 through March 2024, which represented 2,182 individual sightings.
+Sixteen trail cameras in the Deschutes River Preserve returned over 1,050 instances of wildlife detections from November 2023 through March 2024, which represented 2,182 individual sightings (Figure 3).
 Notably high numbers of detections can be seen for a number of species (Table 2).
 Mallards had highest relative abundance out of all species at 79.9 detections/30 camera days.
 Their abundance however could only be seen at high numbers in marsh.
 Mallard was an example of a species that was numerically sufficient but was not distributed enough amongst the habitat types to be considered for chi-squared analysis.
 Coyote’s highest abundance was in wetland, Black-tailed deer’s in clearcut, and Roosevelt Elk in Field.

 Table 2.
 Relative Species Abundance per every 30 Days